ceccocats/tkDNN/README.md

 export TKDNN_BATCHSIZE=2
 # build tensorRT files
 ```
-This will create a TensorRT file with the desidered **max** batch size.
+This will create a TensorRT file with the desired **max** batch size.
-The test will still run with a batch of 1, but the created tensorRT can manage the desidered batch size.
+The test will still run with a batch of 1, but the created tensorRT can manage the desired batch size.

 ### Test batch Inference
 This will test the network with random input and check if the output of each batch is the same.